josharsh/Harmonica/readme.md

 # Harp
 ## About

-An android application which converts sargam notations to standard numerical harmonica notations
+An android application which converts sargam notations to standard numerical harmonica notations.
+This is a basic level android project

 ### Language
 Java